Scarabytes/FactorioRealisticElectricTrains/README.md

 animation setup in order to have the images rendered pixel-perfectly.

 Please note though, that I obviously cannot accept any random change.
-If you want to know whether I like an idea of yours, just ask in the mod portal.
+If you want to know whether I like an idea of yours, just ask in the forum.